- About Us

 Before I dive into what this drive was all about, let us start with a bit of history.
 The year was 2015, when Hyundai organised the first ever Great India Drive, following it up with another one in 2017.
 On both those occasions, a clutch of automotive media houses were invited to drive the length and breadth of the country in the Creta and Tucson respectively.
 Continuing in the same vein and, as a sign of the times, Hyundai enlisted the Venue (that has become India’s most popular compact SUV) to journey across the country.
 And understandably so, the Venue has found homes in tens of thousands of Indian households and is a common thread that runs across a multitude of distinctions.

-The theme this year was about things that unified India and our long term test Venue was sent to Kolkata with our final destination being Imphal.
+The theme this year was things that unify India and our long term test Venue was sent to Kolkata with our final destination being Imphal.
 On the way we would learn about football in the East and North East of India from the people themselves.
 Unlike most of India, where cricket is the numero uno sport, this part of the country is crazy about football, and that was what we wanted to see and understand.

 Now, I am a huge cricket fan myself and was sceptical if the football craze in the East could hold a candle to the mainstream following that cricket has. evo India’s friends in Kolkata, however, thought the best way to silence such scepticism was to invite us to watch a game at the Salt Lake stadium.
 And not just any game, but a World Cup qualifier between India and Bangladesh.
 My scepticism was kicked to the ground the moment I saw tens of thousands of fans queueing up outside the stadium.
 It was then buried as soon as I found a seat among the many vying for the perfect vantage point to watch the match.
 With the highest attendance recorded for any WC 2022 qualifier in Asia, the atmosphere in the stadium was simply electric, with every pass, tackle and shot on goal, cheered with a deafening roar from the crowd.